Krishnan9074/ethbeacontracker/README.md

 # Ethereum Deposit Tracker

 This project is an Ethereum deposit tracking system that monitors transactions on a specified beacon contract address.
-It utilizes Node.js, Express, MongoDB, and Telegram for notifications.
+It utilizes Node.js, Express, MongoDB, and Telegram for notifications and Nextjs for frontend.

 ## Project Structure
 # Server Directory Structure